zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/embd-python/embd-python.md

     print(MyLM_function.get_source().read())</copy>
     ```
     ![Loading a function into the Python engine](images/load_function.png "Loading a function into the Python engine")
-4. Extract the function text string from the function object and use this to save in the script repository using `oml.script_create`.
+4. Extract the function text string from the function object and use this to save in the script repository using `get_source().read()`.

     ```
     %python